tomek113/linBackup/README.md

-This is shell based tool to create encrypted backups of files and folders.
+This is shell based tool to create encrypted backups of files and folders on Linux systems.